tehfaaaaa1/wdu-sis/README.md

 # To Be Added
 - Updated Documentation (Fadel)
-  - ERD Survey Database
+  - ERD Survey Database (V)
-  - Activity Diagram
+  - Activity Diagram (V)
 - More Dashboard Content
 - More Admin Panel Content
-- more user-friendly and aesthetically pleasing
-- turn cards in ListProjects to component (?)
+- turn cards in ListProjects to a list
 - FormSection.vue might be useful
-- change navbar to white (?)
 - change to indonesian language
+- better UI/UX

 ## Need bug fix
 - EditProject doesn't update